vuelidate/vuelidate/packages/docs/src/guide.md

 It will ensure the validator tracks it's bound data, and sets the dirty state accordingly.

-You can then change your field's `v-model` to:
+You can then change your field's `v-model` expression to just the data property:

 ```html
 <input v-model="name">